alexprice1/Bold/README.md

     };

 ### Standard APIs

 ##### Location: api/

-Allows you to create APIs quickly and APIs that can be accessed by both socket.io and by RESTful requests.
+Allows you to create APIs that can be accessed by both socket.io and by RESTful requests.

 Say I want to call the function 'run' under 'SomeAPI'.
 I can request the API either using ``http://localhost:4050/api/SomeAPI/run`` or by using sockets on the client: